 Lastly, abusive government regulations are also driving physicians out of medicine.
 Since Obamacare hands power over to Washington bureaucrats, doctors no longer have power in medical decision-making they once had.
 Physicians can now be fined (through withheld reimbursements) out of practice if they do not comply with all the new healthcare regulations.

-Between low reimbursements, abusive government regulations, and high malpractice insurance premiums, doctors cannot afford to stay in business under Obamacare.
+Between low reimbursements, abusive government regulations, and high malpractice insurance premiums, many doctors cannot afford to stay in business under Obamacare.
 And, these tremendous doctor shortages will ultimately lead to rationing of care.

 #4.
-Obamacare Violates Our Religious Freedom:
+Obamacare Violates Our Religious Freedom

 From an article from The Heritage Foundation, “As of August 1, under Obamcare’s HHS new guidelines, employers had to amend their health insurance offerings to include these drugs and services.
 And, if they refuse to follow these new guidelines, they receive a fine of $100 per employee per day for non-compliance.”